jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (8) Before making an allocation under subsection (5), the Minister must— (a) be satisfied that an allocation is appropriate in the circumstances; and (b) have regard to the purpose in section 21(1).
-(9) Subsection (1) does not limit the Minister's power under subsection (3) or (5), or the Governor-General's power under subsection (7), to allocate new licences in respect of those rights or quantities to the Board or new co-op.
+(9) Subsection (1) does not limit the Minister’s power under subsection (3) or (5), or the Governor-General’s power under subsection (7), to allocate new licences in respect of those rights or quantities to the Board or new co-op.

 ### 27 Increases in rights to export to designated markets during initial period
-(1) This section applies if, during the initial period, there is an increase in the Crown's rights to secure the economic benefits that are obtained from designated markets that are not allocated in an existing export licence.
+(1) This section applies if, during the initial period, there is an increase in the Crown’s rights to secure the economic benefits that are obtained from designated markets that are not allocated in an existing export licence.
 (2) Any such increase vests automatically in the Board as part of the initial licences conferred on the Board under this subpart.

 ### 27A Increases or reductions in rights to export to designated markets after initial period